10 Fun Things to Do in Phuket Other Than Frolicking at the Beach

 Initially, I was very apprehensive and worried that I might be a burden and set the kitchen on fire by accident, considering my lack of talent in cooking.
 Thankfully, that was not the case!
 Chef Sombat Prongthong patiently demonstrated four dishes to us: Spicy Seabass Soup with Fresh Turmeric, Prawn and Pineapple Salad, Crab Curry with Betel Leaves, and Stir-fried Prawns with Tamarind Sauce.

 The menu at Blue Elephant Phuket offers a variety of unique dishes using the freshest ingredients to produce quality Thai food that will simply blow you away.
-You won’t be able to find these Thai dishes anywhere else for sure.
-So make sure you go for a cooking class with them, and be awed by Thailand’s rich gastronomic culture!
+You won’t be able to find these Thai dishes anywhere else.
+So make sure you attend a cooking class with them, and be awed by Thailand’s rich gastronomic culture!

 6. Feast on DELICIOUS authentic Southern Thai Food

-Just look at these delectable dishes – aren’t you salivating already?!
-These can be found at Tu Kab Khao, located near Phuket old town.
-They offer special southern dishes that are native to Phuket.
-We tried a variety of dishes – fish cakes with Thai chilli sauce, prawns with tamarind sauce, sotong with salted egg, southern chilli paste with assorted vegetables (VERY SPICY!!), coconut milk seafood soup, green curry, sweet and sour fish, braised pork stew, and more!
-I’ll just let the pictures do the talking.
+Just take a look at these mouthwatering dishes from Tu Kab Khao, a well-known restaurant near Phuket Old Town.
+They serve authentic southern Thai specialties, native to Phuket.
+We indulged in an array of dishes: fish cakes with Thai chilli sauce, prawns with tamarind sauce, squid with salted egg, a fiery southern chilli paste with assorted vegetables (seriously spicy!), coconut milk seafood soup, green curry, sweet and sour fish, braised pork stew, and more.
+I’ll let the stunning photos do the rest of the talking!

-Another great place to dine at in Phuket is at Raya, known as one of Phuket’s most famous restaurant!
+Another great place to dine in Phuket is at Raya, known as one of Phuket’s most famous restaurants!
 Housed in a beautifully preserved Sino-Portuguese house, Raya is known for preserving original Phuket-style Thai dishes.
-The signature dishes include: the deep fried sea bass with shallots and red chillies in tamarind and lemongrass sauce, fried pork belly with basil leaves, as well as a sensational crabmeat curry served with rice vermicelli!
+The signature dishes include: the deep-fried sea bass with shallots and red chillies in tamarind and lemongrass sauce, fried pork belly with basil leaves, as well as a sensational crabmeat curry served with rice vermicelli!
 Make sure to try them when you visit!

 7. Go crazy eating varieties of street food at Phuket Tasty Fest

-Held from 9-11 September 2016, the Phuket Tasty Fest was held to celebrate the diversity and variety of flavours and dishes on the island.
-As a cultural melting pot where many have settled down over the years, the amalgamation of different cultural elements and traditions have resulted in uniquely Southern dishes that cannot be found anywhere else!
-There were even live cooking demonstrations by famous celebrity chefs, who made their own dishes using local ingredients such as lobsters.
+Held during mid September, the Phuket Tasty Fest was held to celebrate the diversity and variety of flavours and dishes on the island.
+As a cultural melting pot where many have settled down over the years, the amalgamation of different cultural elements and traditions has resulted in uniquely Southern dishes that cannot be found anywhere else!
+There were even live cooking demonstrations by celebrity chefs, who made their dishes using local ingredients such as lobsters.
 I happily rewarded my empty stomach with all the local delicacies, fried snacks, and fusion foods available!

 It was truly fascinating to learn more about Phuket’s diverse culinary culture, and to personally see how these dishes are prepared!